 WHO IS ELIGIBLE TO PLAY IN ROWAYTON LITTLE LEAGUE??

 Eligibility to play in a league is now determined by EITHER a player’s residency OR the location of the school that the player attends.
-What this means is a player can play in Rowayton Little League if he or she meets 1) the residency requirement -- live in zip code 06853 for Baseball or live in zip code 06853, 06854 or 06855 for softball-- OR 2) attends Rowayton Elementary School, Roton Point Middle School or any of the Pre-K/nursery schools in zip code 06853.
+What this means is a player can play in Rowayton Little League if he or she meets 1) the residency requirement -- lives in zip code 06853 for Baseball or lives in zip code 06853, 06854 or 06855 for softball-- OR 2) attends Rowayton Elementary School, Roton Middle School or any of the Pre-K/nursery schools in zip code 06853.